marbot-io/terraform-aws-marbot-monitoring-ec2-instance/README.md

 ## Config via tags

-You can also configure this module via tags (required v0.8.0 or higher).
+You can also configure this module by tagging the EC2 instance (required v0.8.0 or higher).
 Tags take precedence over variables (tags override variables).

 | tag key                                                   | default value                                      | allowed values                               |
 | --------------------------------------------------------- | -------------------------------------------------- | -------------------------------------------- |